openedx/open-edx-proposals/oeps/oep-0045-arch-ops-and-config.rst

 **Config file generation & management**

 Due to the varied needs and processes of different operators, how the config files are created, managed, or otherwise end up on the server is up to the operator and will depend greatly on their deployment strategy.
+With a consistent method for configuring IDAs it will be reasonable to have tooling to assist with migrating between releases, but the implementation of such tooling is outside the scope of this proposal.

 **Documentation of settings**